ift6758/ift6758.github.io/assignments.md

 - Completely explain your solutions.
 Correct answers without clear explanations will not receive full credit.
 - Homeworks must be completed individually.
 Discussion with others is okay, but you must write solutions yourself.
 - All code used to arrive at answers is submitted along with answers.
-If you submit an export of an IPython notebook, you must also separately submit code as a `.py` file.
 - Code will be graded according to style in addition to functionality.

 ## Survey